-1) Alone Time Is A Health Strategy
+1) Alone Time Is Essential

 One of the essential survival skills of the 21st Century is being able to unplug from the matrix of work, busyness and overwhelm.
 Stress is a killer.
 It’s not badge of honour to be worn proudly.
-It’s a health problem that deserves the greatest compassion.
+It’s a problem that deserves the greatest compassion.
 Alone time is essential for the over-busy and the over-worked.

 2) Alone Time Benefits You And Everyone Around You

 In a world that’s become so complicated, simple is often overlooked or dismissed.
 Taking time out from all the demands made upon you is not selfish.
 It’s healthy, it’s wise, and it benefits you and everyone around you.